- Search The Registry

+Search The Registry

 Born in Norfolk, Virginia, William Waldron Schiefflin Claytor earned his A.B. and M.A. from Howard University.
 He went on to earn his Ph.D. from the University of Pennsylvania in 1933.
 Claytor was a brilliant student.
 While at Penn, he won a Harrison Scholarship in Mathematics in his second year and took the most prestigious award offered at Penn at that time, a Harrison Fellowship in Mathematics, in his third and final year of graduate studies.

 Upon completing the Ph.D., Claytor accepted a teaching position at West Virginia State College, where he remained for three years.
 In 1937, Claytor was awarded a Rosenwald Fellowship and pursued post-doctoral studies at the University of Michigan where he had great promise as a researcher in mathematics.
-When a position opened, however, the University of Michigan would not offer it to him, apparently afraid of the the possible reaction.
+When a position opened, however, the University of Michigan would not offer it to him, apparently afraid of the possible reaction.
 The student newspaper took up the issue but to no avail.

-The mathematician Kline tried to get Dr. Claytor made a Fellow at Princeton University, but Princeton's administration said the students might object to a "culud" person.
-Claytor got the same reaction from other research institution, which meant he could not get a position with other topologists during his time, a serious drawback to his work.
-After encountering this such prejudice and after leaving Michigan, Claytor apparently lost interest in research.
+The mathematician Kline tried to get Dr. Claytor to make a Fellow at Princeton University, but Princeton's administration said the students might object to a "culud" person.
+Claytor got the same reaction from other research institutions, which meant he could not get a position with other topologists during his time, a serious drawback to his work.
+After encountering this prejudice and after leaving Michigan, Claytor apparently lost interest in research.

-In the 1930s and 1940s the math was filled with racist mathematicians.
+In the 1930s and 1940s, math was filled with racist mathematicians.
 R.L.
 Moore was one of the dominant figures in the same field of mathematics as Claytor's--Topology.
 Moore was so racist that, even in the 1960s and 70s, he prohibited blacks from attending his classes.
 During World War II, Claytor served in the U.S. Army (1941-1945) where he taught in the field of Anti-Aircraft Artillery from December 1942 through December 1944.